 There are three such large manufacturers; Shimano, Daiwa, and Okuma, all are potentially capable of offering value that others can't.
 Seemingly Daiwa has finally acted on that potential and gave us the BG SW, and it's not hard to see that Shimano is still holding back.
 To demonstrate this, let's examine Shimano's counterpart of Daiwa's BG SW, the Socorro SW.
 The biggest Socorro SW sells for the exact same price as the biggest BG SW, $129.99 and $129.95 respectively.
 You already know what the BG offers, the Socorro SW on the other hand has a full plastic body, side cover, and rotor, a handle that attaches via the ridiculous hexagonal shaft, a drag with 2 tiny washers, two less bearings, and the oscillation block is left to rub against the body.
 That doesn't mean that Shimano is unable to offer the same value as the BG SW, but rather they don't want to, and have decided instead to give us what they want a $129.99 reel to be.
 I can't help thinking that Daiwa's move will force the others to follow suit, unless they want to see thier customers going to Daiwa.
 I for example had bought the Socorro SW and took it out a few times to review it as an acceptable value for money, but then I saw the BG SW and immediately put the Socorro on the back burner.

 Anyway to get back to the BG, all the numbers, metallurgy, and manufacturing specifications are there to help explain real life performance, but ultimately that end performance is what really counts.
 On the water the reel is smooth, casts very well, has a butter smooth drag with virtually no start up inertia, has pulling power that -relative to its speed- I rate among the top 5 spinning reels of all time, and the free spinning is certainly not something that belongs to a $100 reel.
 Just spin the handle and let it go, then watch it spin freely for as long as some reels that cost 5 times as much.
 The various sizes of the reel should cover most freshwater applications except for the heaviest jobs such as large Wels Catfish or Nile Perch, and on the saltwater side they should cover most medium to medium-heavy inshore work, most dry shore fishing, if you want to catch Halibut and Cod in Scandinavia, or like myself enjoy tossing a rigged Ladyfish to Blacktip sharks at night.
 Generally, as long as your target fish will not regularly exceed ~30kg (~65lbs) you should find a size that serves you well.
 The BG SW also has become the cheapest good quality high-speed reel available.
-With ratios from 4.9:1 (Japan domestic market only) to 5.7:1, most models are certainly on the speedy side, and it would be great if they add speeds above 6:1 as well.
+With ratios from 5.3:1 to 5.7:1, the reels are certainly on the speedy side, and it would be great if they add speeds above 6:1 as well.
 Before this reel, the cheapest high speed saltwater reel of proper quality that I recommended was the Biomaster SW, and now the BG SW comes and takes its place at about half the cost depending on where you live.

 To answer the question asked at the beginning, this reel is not an impostor.
 It is certainly worthy of bearing the Black Gold name with all its heritage.
 To me the BG SW is the new best value spinning reel available anywhere today, and it will be a lot of fun to sit and watch how it will steer the entire industry in a new direction, to our benefit this time.